1928–29 Port Vale F.C. season: Second Division

 The pre-season saw only the addition of one major player – goalkeeper Jack Prince from Oldham Athletic.
 Otherwise, the club felt confident that they had a nice blend of youth and experience.

 The season started with a 4–1 home defeat to Wolverhampton Wanderers, yet two days later, the Vale travelled to The Dell, where they beat Southampton with two Stewart Littlewood goals – this would prove to be their only away victory of the season.
 Picking up just two wins in September (a 5–2 win over Millwall thanks to a Littlewood hat-trick, and a 2–1 win over Tottenham Hotspur), the club soon found themselves struggling.
 They also lost 2–1 at Stoke's Victoria Ground in front of 35,288 supporters.
 Wilf Kirkham found himself demoted to the reserves.
 A 2–1 defeat at bottom club Reading on 6 October was the hosts' first win of the season.
 Though the Vale followed this up with a 3–2 win over third-placed Preston North End.
 Heading into December, they won six successive home games to take them into mid-table, including a four-goal haul from Jack Simms to see off Nottingham Forest.
-The run of away losses was ended with an impressive 3–3 draw at Chelsea on 24 November.
+The run of away losses was ended with an entertaining 3–3 draw at Chelsea on 24 November, where Kirkham put Vale ahead on 15 minutes, before a George Biswell brace helped to put the hosts two goals ahead by the half-four mark, with only a late Jack Sims strike recuing a point for the visitors.
 However, the next eight away games ended in defeat.